odinuv/web/en/apv/slides/relational-database/slides.md

 - Typical and most common example of **ACID** database systems.
 - Data are modeled using relations (look like tables).
 - Quite old (around 1970).
-- Forms a basis for the SQL langauge.
+- Forms a basis for the SQL language.
 - Relational database system store **entities** / **records** / **rows**.
 </section>